-Mechanical engineering, process engineering and natural materials technology, material science, mechatronics and regenerative energy systems: Five courses of study offer a total of 25 specialisations - from general machinery to food engineering, from energy efficiency to applied material science, and from lightweight design to aerospace.
-After all, the broader the range of options, the greater the flexibility for our students when it comes to choosing a specialisation for the advanced course stage in their third year.
+Mechanical engineering, process engineering and natural materials technology, materials science, mechatronics and regenerative energy systems: Five courses of study offer a total of 25 specialisations - from general mechanical science to food engineering, from energy efficiency to applied material science, and from lightweight design to aerospace.
+The broader the range of options, the greater the flexibility for our students when it comes to choosing a specialisation for the advanced course stage in their third year.